Norodom Sihanouk

 Sihanouk was the only child of Prince Norodom Suramarit and Princess Sisowath Kossamak, daughter of King Sisowath Monivong.
 When his grandfather Monivong died in 1941, Sihanouk became king amidst French colonial rule.
 After the Japanese occupation of Cambodia during World War II, he secured Cambodian independence from France in 1953.
 He abdicated in 1955 and was succeeded by his father, Suramarit, so as to directly participate in politics.
-Sihanouk's political organization Sangkum won the general elections that year and he became prime minister of Cambodia.
+Sihanouk's political organization Sangkum won the general elections that year, and he became prime minister of Cambodia.
 He governed the country under one-party rule and suppressed political dissent.
-After his father died in 1960, Sihanouk assumed a new position as Head of State of Cambodia.
+After his father died in 1960, Sihanouk assumed a new position as Chief of State of Cambodia.

 Officially neutral in foreign relations, Sihanouk was closer to the communist bloc in practice.
-The Cambodian coup of 1970 ousted him and he fled to China and North Korea, forming a government-in-exile and a resistance movement there.
+The 1970 Cambodian coup d'état ousted him, and he fled to China and North Korea, forming a government-in-exile and a resistance movement there.
 He encouraged Cambodians to fight the new government and backed the Khmer Rouge during the Cambodian Civil War.
 He returned as figurehead head of state after the Khmer Rouge's victory in 1975.
-His relations with the new government soured and in 1976 he resigned.
+His relations with the new Khmer Rouge government soured, and in 1976 he resigned.
 He was placed under house arrest until Vietnamese forces overthrew the Khmer Rouge in 1979.